Hypercubers/hypercubing.xyz/docs/software/magiccube4d.md

 ## Alternative versions

-### Raynefork

-Raynefork is Raymond Zhao's version of MC4D, which has the updated default colour scheme (standard 3^3^ colours plus pink/purple), and some more options in the settings menu.
-It can be found from its GitHub [here](https://github.com/rzhao271/magiccube4d/releases/tag/v4.3.343-raynefork.2.1).

 ### Don's version

 Don's version contains some 2D puzzles, many 3D puzzles, and some interesting 4D puzzles.
 It also has a menu for 5D and 6D puzzles, however they don't work when you select them.
-Don's version can be downloaded from its GitHub [here](https://github.com/donhatch/donhatchsw.jar/blob/master/java1.8/donhatchsw.jar).
+Don's version can be downloaded directly from his [GitHub release](https://github.com/donhatch/donhatchsw.jar/blob/master/java1.8/donhatchsw.jar).

 ## Troubleshooting